blackhoodieRE/blackhoodiere.github.io/_posts/2019-09-16-Blackhoodie-Bluehat-19.md

 - Able to use VMware to access the hands-on labs

-**Blackhoodie @ Bluehat 2019 Registration link**: [Link](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR2Oxl-hXjyFAmcwn3HeHLlRUQVhYWVROR1IxMkVSMVk0RllNVUhTTVpCUi4u)
+**Blackhoodie @ BlueHat 2019 Registration link**: [Link](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR2Oxl-hXjyFAmcwn3HeHLlRUQVhYWVROR1IxMkVSMVk0RllNVUhTTVpCUi4u)

 **Registration timeline**: Registration will open 16th September 2019 at 2.00 PM and will remain open till slots are available.
 Seats will be allotted on a first come first served basis.